KEYWORDS: Jemison; 20th century; 21th century; African American NASA Astronaut

-Mae C. Jemison is an American engineer, physician, writer, professor, NASA Astronaut and known as the first African American woman to travel in space.
-Throughout her life she had to deal with gender and racial issues but her belief in herself, her hard work and commitment payed off and let her achieve all her goals.
+Mae C. Jemison is an American engineer, physician, writer, professor, and NASA astronaut who is known as the first African-American woman to travel in space.
+Throughout her life she had to deal with gender and racial issues, but her belief in herself, her hard work and commitment eventually paid off and enabled her to achieve all her goals.

 Nowadays she tries to encourage and inspire others to pursue careers in science and medicine or to climb up the career ladder and hold respected positions in their field.
 She received global recognition not only for achieving her goals, but also for her contribution to the African and African-American societies.
-Nevertheless, she does not want to be only seen as a role model for black girls, as she is often announced, but rather as a role model for everybody, also an older white male who could start his science career because of a “little black girl” like her6.
-On top of that, Mae C. Jemison is a highly sought after speaker on issues of health care, social responsibility, technology and motivation and therefore one of the most important women of the USA.
+Nevertheless, she does not want to be seen only as a role model for black girls, as she has often stated, but rather as a role model for anyone, such as, for example, an older white male who could start his science career because of a “little black girl” like her6.
+Mae C. Jemison is also a highly sought-after speaker on issues of health care, social responsibility, technology and motivation and therefore one of the most important women in the USA.

-Mae C. Jemison was born on the 17th of October in 1956 in Decatur, Alabama.
+Mae C. Jemison was born on 17 October 1956 in Decatur, Alabama.
 Her father, Charlie Jemison, was a supervisor of maintenance for the United Charities of Chicago as well as a contractor and a roofer1 (p.
 160).
 Her mother, Dorothy Jemison, was a schoolteacher in Chicago at the Beethoven school1 (p.
 160).
-Mae’s parents were encouraging their children from a young age that if they believe in their dreams and work hard for it, anything would be possible2.
+Mae’s parents encouraged their children from a young age, telling them that if they believed in their dreams and worked hard for to achieve them, anything would be possible2.
 Her older sister, Ada Jemison Bullock, became a child psychiatrist, and her older brother, Charles Jemison, a real estate broker in Chicago1 (p.
 164).
-For Mae, the exhortation of her parents was becoming her mantra, as she was setting herself the goal of becoming an astronaut and scientist: “In kindergarten my teacher asked me—actually asked the whole class—now what do you want to be when you grow up?
-And I said, ‘I want to be a scientist.’
+For Mae, her parents’ exhortation became her mantra, as she was setting herself the goal of becoming an astronaut and a scientist: “In kindergarten my teacher asked me – actually asked the whole class – now what do you want to be when you grow up?
+And I said, ‘I want to be a scientist’.
 And she looked at me and she said, ‘Don’t you mean a nurse?’
 Now clearly, there is no issue with being a nurse.
-But the issue back then was, is that’s the only thing she could see a little girl growing up to do, that had something to do with sciences.
+But the issue back then was, is that’s the only thing she could see a little girl growing up to do that had something to do with sciences.
 So she was trying to help guide me and counsel me […].
 But I really just put my hands on my hips, and I said, ‘No, I mean a scientist’”5.
-Mae felt already as a child that she had the ability to make a difference in what happens in the world and she worked without any doubts very hard for achieving her goal3.
+As a child, Mae already felt that she had the ability to make a difference in the world and she undoubtedly worked very hard to achieve her goal3.

-With only 16 years she graduated from Morgan Park High school and entered with a scholarship into Stanford University as a science major after rejecting MIT1 (p.
+She graduated from Morgan Park High school at only 16 and received a scholarship to attend Stanford University as a science major, after rejecting MIT1 (p.
 160).
-Unfortunately, at the University she had to deal for the first time in her life with gender and race issues in the role of an outsider: “I felt totally invisible.
+Unfortunately, as an outsider at university, she had to deal with gender and race issues for the first time in her life: “I felt totally invisible.
 At times, they would look through me.
 My questions would be handled in a condescending way, and even be ignored, or not answered.
 It was a new experience for me because I had been used to teachers and professors showing active interest in my quest for knowledge.
 Additionally, they did show active interest, at least they seemed to, in other students”1 (p.
 160).
-However, Mae decided to not let them put her down but to keep on going and follow her dreams1 (p.
+However, Mae decided to keep on going and follow her dreams1 (p.
 160).
-During her time at the University she also got involved in extracurricular activities and began researching and learning a lot about space travel1 (p.
+During her time at Stanford she also got involved in extracurricular activities and began researching and learning a great deal about space travel1 (p.
 160).
 It was her friend, Sam Drenard, a Stanford graduate, who introduced her to the NASA space program and told her to apply for the mission on the space shuttle Challenger1 (p.
 160).
-Despite of her interest, Mae delayed her application until she felt more than qualified for the position1 (p.
+Despite her interest, Mae delayed her application until she felt more than qualified for the position1 (p.
 160).
-Before that was the case, Mae firstly graduated from Stanford University in 1977 with a Bachelor of Science in Chemical Engineering and a second degree in Political Science-African-American Studies.
-In 1981 she then completed her medical studies at the Cornell University with a specialisation in biomedical engineering research.
-During her studies she also earned a grant to travel to Kenya in order to work with the African Medical Research and Education Foundation which is known as the Flying Doctors, and worked as a volunteer in Cuba and in a Cambodian refugee camp in Thailand5.
+Before that was the case, Mae firstly graduated from Stanford University in 1977 with a Bachelor of Science in Chemical Engineering and a second degree in Political Science and African-American Studies.
+In 1981, she completed her medical studies at Cornell University with a specialisation in biomedical engineering research.
+During her studies, she also earned a grant to travel to Kenya in order to work with the African Medical Research and Education Foundation which is known as the Flying Doctors, and worked as a volunteer in Cuba and in a Cambodian refugee camp in Thailand5.
 Later on she pursued an internship at the Los Angeles County-University of Southern California Medical Center1 (p.
 161).
-After being a general practitioner with the INA/Ross Loss Medical Group in Los Angeles in 1982, Mae returned, at the age of 26, again back to Africa, to Sierra Leone, where she became the youngest Area Peace Corps Medical Officer in history1 (p.
+After being a general practitioner with the INA/Ross Loss Medical Group in Los Angeles in 1982, at 26 Mae returned to Africa, to Sierra Leone, where she became the youngest Area Peace Corps Medical Officer in history1 (p.
 161).
-After two years in Africa, Mae returned to the USA where she started to work with CIGNA Health Plans of California and also began taking engineering classes5.
-At this time, Mae felt that she was finally well enough prepared for the NASA expedition and proceeded to apply1 (p.
+After two years in Africa, she returned to the USA, where she started working with CIGNA Health Plans of California and also began taking engineering classes5.
+At this time, Mae felt that she was finally prepared for the NASA expedition and proceeded to apply1 (p.
 161).
-In 1987 she received her acceptance by NASA as one of fifteen astronaut candidates and certainly started her training for the shuttle Endeavor mission1 (p.
+In 1987, she received her acceptance by NASA as one of fifteen astronaut candidates and started her training for the shuttle Endeavor mission1 (p.
 161).
 Mae was assigned as a mission specialist on the STS-47, Spacelab-J, a cooperative venture between the United States and Japan to perform experiments in life sciences and materials processing1 (p.
 161).
 She claims that it was never her goal to be the first black female astronaut but rather to be in space in general1 (p.
 161).

-However, on the 11th of September in 1992, Dr. Mae C. Jemison became the first African-American woman to travel into space and thus a great role model for many women and men across the world.
-After six successful years at NASA, Mae left in 1993 and founded the Jemison Group, Inc. that aims to “research, develop, and implement advanced technologies suited to the social, political, cultural, and economic context of the individual, especially for the developing world”5.
-Her work in West Africa made her witness the lack of knowledge that people had about space travel and she thought it was too simple to just think that the poor population can’t take advantage of space exploration: “The reality is the majority of us will not get off this planet […] So the long run is, some kind of space exploration has to benefit us here on earth”4.
-She also founded the Dorothy Jemison Foundation for Excellence, named after her mother, as well as the international science camp The Earth We Share (TEWS) which is an experiential residential program for youth designed to build critical thinking and problem solving skills as well as science literacy.
-Besides, she was working as an environmental studies professor at Dartmouth College from 1995 to 2002 and is currently an A.D.
+On 11 September 1992, Dr. Mae C. Jemison became the first African-American woman to travel into space and thus a great role model for many women and men around the world.
+After six successful years at NASA, Mae left in 1993 and founded the Jemison Group, Inc., which aims to “research, develop, and implement advanced technologies suited to the social, political, cultural, and economic context of the individual, especially for the developing world”5.
+Her work in West Africa made her witness the lack of knowledge that people had about space travel and she thought it was too simple to just think that the poor population cannot take advantage of space exploration: “The reality is the majority of us will not get off this planet […] So the long run is, some kind of space exploration has to benefit us here on earth”4.
+She also founded the Dorothy Jemison Foundation for Excellence, named after her mother, as well as the international science camp The Earth We Share (TEWS), which is an experiential residential programme for youth designed to build critical thinking and problem solving skills as well as science literacy.
+She also worked as an Environmental Studies professor at Dartmouth College from 1995 to 2002 and is currently an A.D.
 White Professor-at-Large at Cornell University.
-Since 2011 she is working on her The 100 Year Starship project, which works on probably her biggest goal, to send humans into space within the next 100 years.
+Since 2011, she has been working on The 100 Year Starship project, whose goal is to send humans into space within the next 100 years.

-Mae C. Jemison is not only the first African-American woman who travelled in space but also a great impact on our society.
-She is constantly trying the world to become a better place and therefore a great role model for everybody despite of their gender, age, financial status or origin.
+Mae C. Jemison is not only the first African-American woman who travelled in space but also someone who has had a great impact on our society.
+She is constantly fighting to make the world a better place and is therefore a great role model for everybody regardless of their gender, age, financial status or origin.

 SHE SAID IT

-Quoted by Creasman, Kim (Winter 1997): “Black Birds in the Sky.
-The Legacies of Bessie Coleman and Dr. Mae Jemison”, The Journal of Negro History, Vol 82., No. 1, The University of Chicago Press, p.165.
+Cited by Creasman, Kim (Winter 1997): “Black Birds in the Sky.
+The Legacies of Bessie Coleman and Dr. Mae Jemison”, The Journal of Negro History, Vol 82., n.
+1, The University of Chicago Press, p.165.

-Quoted by Creasman, Kim (Winter 1997): “Black Birds in the Sky.
-The Legacies of Bessie Coleman and Dr. Mae Jemison”, The Journal of Negro History, Vol 82., No. 1, The University of Chicago Press, p.161.
+Cited by Creasman, Kim (Winter 1997): “Black Birds in the Sky.
+The Legacies of Bessie Coleman and Dr. Mae Jemison”, The Journal of Negro History, Vol 82., n.
+1, The University of Chicago Press, p.161.

-Quoted by Investors Business Daily (5 Feb.
+Cited by Investors Business Daily (5 Feb.
 2017), “Quotes Of The Week: From Mae Jemison, John Sims And Others”, Regional Business News, p.
-1-1.
+1.

 PRIZES, ACHIEVEMENTS, HONOURS